opentable/slate/source/index.md

 OpenTable will PUT a reservation update message should any of the following reservation fields change.

 * Party Size
-* Reservation date and/or time
+* Reservation date and time

 Providers should acknowledge the PUT with a 200 and update the sequence-id with a new value in order to help protect against collisions.